elbertcastaneda/sudoku-cleancode/README.md

 initTableCellsFromInput function maps input characters into a table's digits and initializes two dimensional array table.
 Let's move initialization and mapping to a separate functions.

 trySolveSudoku function iterates over each row and cell.

+---

+## Extract forEachCellInSector function
+Sector iteration can be extracted to forEachCellInSector function which makes the code more readable.

+Seems like this is the last piece of code that has to be fixed.
+This function collects all solved cells in the sector.
+In order to do this, we have to know border indexes to iterate for vertical and horizontal dimensions.